 Figure 6: Architecture of the EGI Cloud Infrastructure Platform

 As already indicated in section 2.2 the EGI CLIP is owned by the EGI Resource Infrastructure Providers; this is reflected and reinforced in the abstract nature of the Cloud management stack subsystem.
-Thus, the EGI Cloud Infrastructure Platform defines the interaction points and specific interface mandates where required, symbolised as port indications in .
+Thus, the EGI Cloud Infrastructure Platform defines the interaction points and specific interface mandates where required, symbolised as port indications in Figure 6.

 The main interaction points thus are: